Spectacular 1908 panoramic aerial photograph of Oakland documenting the city’s rapid growth after the 1906 San Francisco earthquake.

 In the first decade of the twentieth century, Oakland was a rapidly growing port and commercial center in the East Bay.
 The present photograph (copyrighted 1908) captures some of this downtown growth, as well as the city’s integral relationship to Lake Merritt, which, in 1908, was already an established civic amenity within the urban fabric.

 R. J. Waters was a San Francisco-based commercial and panoramic photographer active in the late 19th and early 20th centuries.
-His studio produced a range of these panoramic views of Californian cities, specializing in aerial panoramas that were used both for commercial display pieces and as documentary records.
+His studio produced a range of panoramic views of Californian cities, specializing in aerial panoramas used both for commercial display pieces and as documentary records.

 Panoramic photographs like this were typically stitched together from individual images taken from elevated vantage points, such as balloons, kites, or even early aircraft.
 As such, they constitute an essential documentation of American urbanism at the beginning of the 20th century.
 They were routinely used by municipal city planners, rail and shipping interests, and photographic studios to advertise a city’s size, infrastructure, and civic landmarks.
 R. J. Waters’ panoramas fit squarely within that commercial/documentary practice and are today considered critical primary sources for reconstructing turn-of-the-century urban form in California.